grzegorz914/homebridge-denon-tv/README.md

 1. If U want control all zones seperat at the same time U can use config as present bottom.
 2. Select `zoneControl` (0 - Main Zone, 1 - Zone 1, 2 - Zone 2, 3 - All Zones) or choice from the configurations GUI.
 3. The `volumeControl` will working seperat for every zone.
-4. Disable `switchInfoMenu` will working for all zones seperat but have same end effect for every zone.
+4. The `switchInfoMenu` will working for all zones seperat but have same end effect for every zone.
 5. All `inputs` `name`, `reference`, `type` can be use for every zone.
 6. Surrounds `mode` can be only used for Main Zone, do not set this for Zone 1 and 2.
 7. After correct settings and save restart Homebridge, every zone need to be added separat in HomeKit app using same PIN CODE.